wp-plugins/sidebar-manager-light/readme.txt

 == Description ==

-Updating to version 1.3 - See the Change log tab.
+Updating to version 1.3 or higher - See the Change log tab.

 You can now replace an existing sidebar (widget area) with a custom sidebar for one or group of pages.
 The content of the new sidebar will be displayed on the exact same spot as the one you select to replace only for those pages you selected.